 Grilled Spatchcocked Chicken

-Remove from the grill and let sit for 10 minutes before serving.
+- Remove from the grill and let rest for at least 10 minutes before carving.